vashiegaran/Face-Recognition-Eigenface-Scratch/README.md

   * Obtain face image and represent every image in a n^2 x m matrix Image

-  * Compute the average face vector
+  * Compute the average face vector,m

-  * Subtract each image with the mean vector face
+  * Subtract each image with m

-  * Compute the eigen vectors
+  * Compute the eigen vectors,v

+  * Select q eigenvectors,k

-  * Select q eigenvectors to represent the new image space and project the new image into our new image space
+  * Now project new image into k

-  * The new image will be represented using the q eigenvectors
+  * The new image will be represented using the q eigenvectors,x

   * Face Detection
+    -Subtract x-m
-    -Subtract the new image which represented using q eigenvectors with mean vector face -If the difference is lower than a chosen threshold, the new image face is detected.
+    -If the difference is lower than a chosen threshold, the new image face is detected.

   * Face Recognition
-    -Each image is represented using the eigenvectors -Each image is then subtracted with the new image which is represented with out eigenvectors -If the difference is lower than a chosen threshold, the new image face is classified to a class.
+    -Each image is represented using the eigenvectors -Each image is then subtracted with x
+    -If the difference is lower than a chosen threshold, the new image face is classified to a class.

 Please refer to pdf notes for more detailed explanation with the help of mathematics